I woke up this morning full of fury. Today is as good as any for an “empowerant.” (Empowering + Rant. Someone call Webster.)

 - Why did all of you think it was “okay” to work for free or for less than minimum wage and to pay business operating expenses on top of that?

 Why did I have to show you that you deserve better for you to finally believe it?

 I challenge you; please name one industry where this treatment is “customary.”
 Please name one business where employees are expected to sit in empty businesses and “maybe” make money.
 Name one business that takes business expenses from an employee’s paycheck.
-Name one business that requires a professional license as a prerequisite to employment but treats their employees like garbage and doesn’t guarantee them even minimum wage.
+Name one business that requires a professional license as a prerequisite to employment but doesn’t guarantee their employees even minimum wage.
 Name one business that thinks handing over 50% of gross sales is a reasonable compensation method or a sustainable business practice.

 Explain our “customary” business practices to anyone in any other business.

-Tell them about salon owners that hire indiscriminately, filling their salons with employees they think they don’t have to pay for–attracting them with job postings that clearly state, “Must Have Clientele.”
+Tell them about salon owners who hire indiscriminately, filling their salons with employees they think they don’t have to pay for—attracting them with job postings that clearly state, “Must Have Clientele.”

 Tell them about how many of us are classified as “independent contractors,” even though we’re not given any independence.

 Tell them about how it’s completely normal for a salon owner to say, “You have to do your time and market yourself.”

 Tell them about how it’s common practice to have money deducted from our paychecks to cover product, “head charges,” or other business expenses the owner should be paying for.